yuwatidora/bwh_pookies/README.md

 [desc of features]

 ## How we built it 🔨
-We used react Native to create a mobile
+We used react Native, firebase and firestore database to create a mobile

 ## Challenges we ran into 🛑
 Some challenges we ran into were figuring out how we can incoporate firebase into our app, along with figuring out how to route to different pages through react Native.